 - Easily adaptable.

 Account Executives, also known as Account Handlers, serve as the direct link between a company and its existing client – typically by managing day-to-day affairs and ensuring customer satisfaction.
-Spending most of their time understanding the customers’ needs and wants to upsell and cross-sell to increase revenue successfully.
+Above all, spending most of their time understanding the customers’ needs and wants to upsell and cross-sell to increase revenue successfully.

-Ideally, Account Executives are CEOs of their own business with extensive negotiation, sales experience, and project management experience.
-Honed leadership skills are a must for this position.
-Account Executives are critically required to mentor their team to achieve their goals.
+In addition, Account Executives are CEOs of their own business with extensive negotiation, sales experience, and project management experience.
+Honed leadership skills are a must for this position because Account Executives are critically required to mentor their team to achieve their goals.

 - Managing the account budget.